RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 Common Astronomy Software Applications (CASA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CASA is a set of tools published by the National Radio Astronomical Observatory (NRAO), and has tools available for visibility simulation.
+Fully parallelized by partitioning Measurement Set (MS) files into smaller tasks and distributed with MPI across any number of available processing units.
+Non-trivial parallelization also available via OpenMP for shared memory computations on a single node.

 Advantages:

 1. Faster, and less
 2. Established in the field already and very well-documented.
+3. OpenMP utilizes shared memory on a single node if the calculation an be decomposed efficiently.
+MPI for all other parallel processing needs

 Disadvantages:

 1. Limited support for user-defined primary beam models.
 2. Lacks full-sky coverage.
-3. Unparallelized.